M.A. Global & International Studies Interagency Studies Program (ISP)

 All application materials must be received before your application for admission can be evaluated.
 A completed application consists of the following:

 1. A KU Graduate Application submitted online.
-There is no fee for submitting an application to the Interagency Studies Program.
+There is a $65 application fee that can be waived by submitting the following Fee Waiver form.

-3. Official Record Brief or Resume: only one of these is needed.
-If submitting an ORB, attach it in the "Resume" spot of the application.
+1. Official Soldier Talent Profile (STP) or Resume: only one of these is needed.
+If submitting an STP, attach it in the "Resume" spot of the application.

-5. The last three copies of your Official Evaluation Report.
-These can be submitted as one pdf with your ORB under the "Resume" link.
+3. The last three copies of your Official Evaluation Report.
+These can be submitted as one PDF with your Soldier Talent Profile (STP) under the "Resume" link.
+If you do not have these, please contact Ashley Urban to determine an equivalent.